-This is the Terms of Reference (ToR) for -the Midterm Review (MTR) of the full -sized UNDP-supported GEF-financed project titled Improving Environmental Management in the Mining Sector of Suriname, with Emphasis on Artisanal and Small Scale Gold Mining (ASGM) (PIMS5627) implemented through the Ministry of Natural Resources (MNR) with the National Institute for Environment and Development in Suriname (NIMOS) as Responsible Party, which is to be undertaken in 2021.
-The project started on the 24 May 2018 and is in its third year of implementation.
+This is the Terms of Reference for the UNDP-GEF Midterm Review (MTR) of the full-sized project titled Integrated Sound Management of Mercury in Indonesia's Artisanal and Small-scale Gold Mining (ISMIA) (PIMS#5872) implemented through the Executing Agency/Implementing Partner.
+The project started on 5 September 2018 and is in its third year of implementation.
 This ToR sets out the expectations for this MTR.
-The MTR process must follow the guidance outlined in the document Guidance For Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects.
+The MTR process must follow the guidance outlined in the document Guidance For Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects(http://web.undp.org/evaluation/documents/guidance/GEF/midterm/Guidance\Midterm%20Review%20\EN\2014.pdf).